 According to the researchers, here is why exposure to green spaces tends to make children smarter:

 When children live near green spaces, their daily physical activity tends to go up due to visits to the park, playing on the swings, outdoor sports, etc. The benefits of outdoor play on children’s development are many, including keeping the body fit and the mind more active.
 This is a much healthier way of spending leisure time as opposed to screens which might even dull brain development upon over-exposure.

 Promote Social Connections

 Children often make their first friends at the park.
-Living near parks boost their socio-emotional development as they learn to communicate and get along with other people.
-This helps builds EQ (emotional quotient) in the long run
+Living near parks boosts their socio-emotional development as they learn to communicate and get along with other people.
+This helps builds EQ (emotional quotient) in the long run.

 Reduce Exposure to Air Pollution and Noise